manvi1403/SoC/README.md

 Additionally, I learned how to merge, join, and concatenate multiple files, which was especially useful in Week 2 when I needed to combine different datasets containing distinct information about movies with the same ID.
 This helped in consolidating all relevant details of a particular movie into a single file.

+I also learnt about text preprocessing in NLP, tokenization, lowercase conversion, stopwords removal, stemming, lemmetization and text processing with NLTK.

 In Weeks 3 and 4, we were provided with code by the mentor, which we had to understand thoroughly.
 We were also given helpful YouTube resources to support our learning and project development.